YukanQ/analog-computing/README.md

 ## *7. An example how to do it: Solving a very simple differential equation with an analog computer*

-Let'S take this equation y''(t) = - k * y(t).
+Let's take this equation y''(t) = - k * y(t).
 One applacation of this equation is a ideal mass-spring system.

 ### *7.1.
 We draw the flow diagram.*